Detectability, Duality, and Surplus Extraction: Duality and General State Space

 In this section we consider the general case in which the state space $S$ is an arbitrary compact metric space.
-For example, this allows the model to accommodate the case in which $S=T$, or more generally when $\vert S\vert \geq \vert T\vert$.
+For example, this allows the model to accommodate the case in which $S=T^n$ for some $n$, or more generally when the cardinality of $S$ is greater than or equal to the cardinality of $T$.

 We start by again considering the problem of full extraction, and cast the problem in slightly stronger terms (we will see that while this gives a stronger condition, probabilistic independence guarantees that virtual extraction holds under this stronger condition).
 Rather than looking for a collection of contracts $\{ c(t) \in C(S) : t\in T\}$, we add the requirement that the contracts also be jointly continuous in types and states, and thus consider the existence of a schedule of contracts $c\in C(T\times S)$ such that for each $t\in T$: